(Page updated June 2020)

 Many people dream of owning a pretty little baby grand, but have no idea that in these “Vanity Pianos”, the actions are often cheap and unresponsive, and by 1910, Allison’s “Grandette” was a perfect example of the fact that in spite of claiming “the tone of a Full Concert Grand”, by the time a space is allowed for the keys and action, there is only room for a tiny soundboard, and very short strings, so the tonal quality is usually poor, especially in the bass, so even if you like the instrument, it certainly doesn’t compare to larger grands.
 Baby grands became known in France as “crapaud”, which means toad!

-Our 1924 Broadwood grand is conventional in its shape and interior layout.
-Less conventionally, it arrived in a box trailer, lying diagonally, because it wouldn’t fit any other way!
-I recently tuned a Challen baby grand (said to have been owned by Tommy Steele) of similar age to our 1924 Broadwood and I feel that the Challen had been a superior instrument in its day, but with a quite “thin” sound in the bass, which would have sounded familiar to the great composers.
-Another interesting thing is that Challen was one of very few that used a soft pedal like their upright pianos.
-This does not shift the hammers sideways like most grands, it raises them up nearer to the strings, and is much more effective.
+Our 1924 Broadwood 5’ baby grand is conventional in its shape and interior layout.
+Less conventionally, it was delivered in a box trailer, lying diagonally, because it wouldn’t fit any other way!
+I recently tuned a Challen baby grand (said to have been owned by Tommy Steele) of similar age to our Broadwood and I feel that the Challen had been a superior instrument in its day, but with a quite “thin” sound in the bass, which would have sounded familiar to the great composers.
+Another interesting thing is that Challen was one of very few that used a similar soft pedal to the one found in their upright pianos.
+This “Half-Blow” does not shift the hammers sideways like most grands, it raises them up nearer to the strings, and is much more effective, allowing much softer playing.
+The normal soft pedal works best when the part of the hammers that normally strikes the strings is worn, and harder.

-There have always been designers who decorated pianos in very artistic ways, but by the 1890s, Erards began presenting the illusion of a Napoleonic design from a century earlier, although in those days, pianos simply did not look like that.
+There have always been designers who decorated pianos in very artistic ways, but by the 1880s, Erards began presenting the illusion of a Napoleonic design from a century earlier, when pianos simply did not look like that.
 In these ads from our collection of “The Connoisseur” magazines, we almost seem to see Josephine, entranced by Napoleon’s playing.

 Bechstein, Brinsmead, Broadwood, Gaveau, Pleyel, Steinway and others soon jumped on the bandwagon, and made very similar “Art Pianos”.